Pacers to host Celtics on Dec. 4 for In-Season Tournament Quarterfinal

 INDIANAPOLIS – The Indiana Pacers will welcome one of the best teams in the NBA to Gainbridge Fieldhouse next week as Group Play wrapped up in the NBA In-Season Tournament.

 The Boston Celtics (14-4 overall, 3-1 in Group Play) earned the No. 3 seed, while the Pacers (9-7 overall, 4-0 in Group Play) earned the No. 2 seed.
 They’ll play in the Quarterfinals at 7:30 p.m. on Monday, Dec.
-4. The game is set to air on TNT.
+4. The game is set to air on TNT and Bally Sports Indiana.
 The winner will move on to the Semifinals in Las Vegas; the losing team is out of the tournament.

 The Pacers went 4-0 in East Group A to clinch a spot in the Knockout Round.
 They missed out on the tournament’s top seed because the Milwaukee Bucks, also 4-0 in Group Play, had a better point differential in tournament games.